 4. Heavily penalise clients with higher fees if they refuse to move to monthly billing.

-This only gives clients more of an incentive to move to the payment method that you prefer.
-If they still refuse, however, it may be better for the practice if you disengage from the client.
+This gives clients more of an incentive to move to monthly billing.
+If they still refuse, it may be better for the practice if you disengage from the client.

 5. Give new clients a provisional monthly fee for the first 3 months.